couchbaselabs/userprofile-couchbase-mobile-reactnative/Query/android/README.md

 * As part of profile information, users can now selecting a "university" from a list of possible options

-The list of matching univerisities is queried (using the new Query API) from a local prebuilt "University" Couchbase Lite Database that is bundled in the app.
+The list of matching universities is queried (using the new Query API) from a local prebuilt "University" Couchbase Lite Database that is bundled in the app.
 The user profile information is persisted as a Document in the local Couchbase Lite Database.
-So subsquently, when the user logs out and logs back in again, the profile information is loaded from the Database.
+So subsequently, when the user logs out and logs back in again, the profile information is loaded from the Database.

 # Try it Out
 * Launch the app
 * Log into the app with any email Id and password.
 Use the values "demo@example.com" and "password" for user Id and password fields respectively.
 * If this is the first time that any user is signing in to the app, the pre-built database will be loaded from the App Bundle.
 In addition, new user-specific Database will be created/opened.
 On subsequent login, the user’s existing user database will be opened.
 The prebuilt database is shared across all users of the app.
 * Tap on "CHoose" option from profile screen
 * You should see a screen show that allows you enter the search criteria for the university
 * Enter "Harv" for name.
 You can optionally enter "united states" for location